alsechemist/alsechemist-security-engineering/source/index.rst

 in the field of cybersecurity.
 Here you'll find practical insights, technical writeups, and security engineering concepts I've explored throughout my journey.

-This site focuses on the practical aspects - real-world implementations, research, and hands-on security projects.
+This site focuses on the practical aspects of real-world implementations, research, and hands-on security projects.

 What You'll Find Here